AnanthaRajuC/Useful-Softwares-Tools-list/README.md

 - <a href="https://readthedocs.org/" target="_blank" >Read the Docs</a> Read the Docs hosts documentation, making it fully searchable and easy to find.
 You can import your docs using any major version control system.
 - <a href="https://asciinema.org/" target="_blank" >asciinema</a> Free and open source solution for recording terminal sessions and sharing them on the web.
 - <a href="https://laverna.cc/index.html" target="_blank" >Laverna</a> Markdown note taking app focused on privacy.
 Consider it like open source alternative to Evernote.
+- <a href="https://coggle.it/" target="_blank" >Coggle</a> A collaborative mind-mapping tool that helps you make sense of complex things.

 ###Design